ZAID-0196/PayPal/README.md

 # README
+# Pay Pal

-This README would normally document whatever steps are necessary to get the application up and running.
+This README provides an overview of the steps required to get the application up and running.

-Things you may want to cover:
+## Ruby Version

-* Ruby version
+This project requires Ruby version 3.2.2.

-* System dependencies
+## System Dependencies

+Ensure you have the following dependencies installed:

+- SQLite3 (database)
+- Puma (web server)
+- Other dependencies as specified in the Gemfile

-* Configuration
+## Configuration

-* Database creation
+1. Install Ruby 3.2.2.
+2. Clone this repository.
+3. Run `bundle install` to install required gems.
+4. Set up any necessary environment variables using dotenv (`dotenv` gem is included).

-* Database initialization
+## Database

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This project uses SQLite3 as the database.

+## Server

+rails server

+Feel free to customize this README to better suit your project's needs.